 Following too closely

 This is certainly not an exhaustive list of the ways that vehicle accidents occur in and around the Anaheim area.
-If you have any questions about whether or not you have a viable claim against another driver, please reach out to an attorney at Abuershaid Lee and Le, Trial Lawyers, APC for help with your case.
+If you have any questions about whether or not you have a viable claim against another driver, please reach out to an attorney at ALL Trial Lawyers for help with your case.
 We can fully investigate every aspect of what happened in order to determine fault.
 Often, we will discover that vehicle accidents have more than one contributing factor, and this can complicate the process of determining liability.

 Common Car Accident Injuries in Anaheim